Tennessee Williams Festival St. Louis names managing director

 Carrie Houk, executive artistic director of TWSTL, said that she welcomes Watt as the organization continues its "upward trajectory of enriching the performing arts in our community and beyond."

 The festival showcasing works by playwright Williams is entering its seventh season and will announce its 2022 schedule in the coming weeks.
-For more information: twstl.org.
+For more information, visit twstl.org.

 Tags